-**NOTE: In response to the national lockdown in England (which runs from 5 November to 2 December) and the ongoing impact of the crisis, the furlough scheme did not end on 31 October as planned.
-It will now run until the end March 2021.
+**NOTE: In response to the national lockdown in England and the ongoing impact of the crisis, the furlough scheme will run until 30 April 2021.

-In response to the difficulties facing employers as a result of the COVID-19 outbreak, the Government introduced the Coronavirus Job Protection Scheme.
-It allows employers to furlough staff.
+The government introduced the Coronavirus Job Protection Scheme in response to the difficulties facing employers as a result of the COVID-19 outbreak.
+The scheme allows employers to furlough staff.
 But what is furloughing and how is it different to making staff redundant?
-We answer your frequently asked questions
+We answer your frequently asked questions.

 - What does furlough mean?

 - I've heard there's a furlough scheme.
 What is it?

 - I've heard the scheme has changed.
 What are the changes?

 - How is the Job Retention Scheme?

 - What is the point of furloughing staff if I still have to pay them?

 - Do I have to pay national insurance and pension contributions while workers are furloughed?